PoterekM/euler2JS/README.md

 1. The next number in the sequence is the sum of the previous two numbers.
+* Start with generating the full array of numbers lower than 4 million.
 2. We want the the sum of the even numbers.